 If you get a water bill, you are on public drinking water.

-Public water treatment systems are regulated by the Vermont Department of Environmental Conservation.
-Contact your water service provider if you experience a problem with your water supply or have a complaint.
-Their phone number should be on your water bill.
+The Vermont Department of Environmental Conservation regulates public water systems.
+Contact your water utility if you experience a problem with your water or have a complaint.
+Look for their phone number on your water bill.

-Even though public water is regulated, there are some additional things you may be concerned about:
+Even though public water is regulated, you may be concerned about:

 Lead

-Learn more about testing your water for lead
+Learn more about testing and treating your water for lead

 Disinfection Byproducts